fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 instance_monitoring_period=120000
 ```

-* **SSH Tunnel Properties:** SSH properties are used to give connectivity for instances.
+* **SSH Tunnel Properties:** SSH properties are used to provide connectivity to instances.

 ```bash
 # Public IP address of shh tunnel host